Gene-Weaver/FieldPrism/README.md

 Everything below this point is overwritten by using the premade settings `'A4_Short_Names'` or `'A4_Long_Names'` Only change the remaining settings if you need to create custom QR codes.
 We have not validated larger, smaller, or different densities.
 Be sure to validate the performance of any custom settings.

+#### Run
+1. To build FieldSheets we run FieldSheetBuilder.py
+2. In a terminal window, make sure that you have `cd`'d into the FieldPrism directory and that the virtual environment is activated.
+3. To run: `python FieldSheetBuilder.py`
+4. Then go to either your output directory or the default location to view your QR code sheets

 ### FieldPrism - Image Processing